tramitit/guides/en/hungary/residence_permit_application.md

 ---
-title: "Residence Permit Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: ""
+- Hungary
+date: '2024-06-07'
-description: "This guide provides a step-by-step procedure to apply for a residence permit in Hungary."
+description: Learn how to obtain a Hungarian residence permit for digital nomads, including required documents and application procedures.
 draft: false
+meta_title: Residence Permit Guide for Digital Nomads in Hungary
+title: Residence Permit Guide for Digital Nomads in Hungary
-translationKey: "hungary-residence_permit_application"
+translationKey: hungary-residence_permit_application
 ---

 ## Description
 ### What is it?